 Instrument Blocklist

-Add any firm-restricted instruments.
+Add any firm-restricted instruments to the per-receiver blacklist.
 Trades on those instruments from the master will not copy to that follower.
 Check your firm's terms for restricted symbols, pairs, or products.

 Prop firms update their rules.
-A template built six months ago may have incorrect limit values.
-Always confirm daily loss %, max drawdown %, and profit target against the firm's live rules page before going live.
+Values configured six months ago may no longer match the firm's current limits.
+Always confirm daily loss %, max account loss %, and profit target against the firm's live rules page before going live.

 Step 7: Test Before Going Live